0xsequence/live-contracts/README.md

 > `ERC721OperatorEnforcedFactory`, `ERC1155OperatorEnforcedFactory` and `WalletProxyHook` are only deployed on Immutable's chains.

-> To obtain this table, run the deployment (without errors) and then run `pnpm -s run gen-table`.
+> To obtain this table for a specific deployment, run the deployment (without errors) and then run `pnpm -s run gen-table`.
+> To update this table, run `pnpm -s run update-readme`.

 ## Chains